carlesgutierrez/carlesgutierrez.github.io/_posts/work/2009-12-01-videoRondeau-post.md

 	<figcaption>Video Roundeau</figcaption>
 </figure>

-A motorized round table with 50th petrischalen being recorded and played in real time in high resolution: plants and bio experiments wroging and displays are showing their evolution during the last day or week.

 Client: [FutureLab](http://www.futurelab.org.uk/) and [Ars Electronica](www.aec.at/)

+A motorized round table with 50th petrischalen is being recorded one by one and played in real time.
+Plants and bio experiments displayed in hihg resolution, showing their evolution during the last hours and days.